perama-v/address-appearance-index-specs/README.md

 # address-appearance-index-specs

-A specification of an [index](#addressappearanceindex) that maps addresses to the transactions that they appear in.
+A specification of an index](#addressappearanceindex) that maps addresses to the transactions that they appear in.
 The index is divisible and distributable.

 > Status: draft